dzapater/InvillaGameLoans/README.md

   - Angular front-end;
     - Basic requisitions with bootstrap faceless;
     - Make tests with Bearer and debug more easily;
+    - If any trouble on the creation of the tables, please execute update-database;

 # Running DockerImage